 Thus, in our study word recognition accuracy was predicted by prevalence, but not by Google frequency.
 To reiterate, our study was not designed to assess the effects of word frequency and we do not wish to claim that frequency can never have an impact on word recognition.
-There is, of course, a large body of work clearly demonstrating the influence of word frequency on the speed and accuracy of lexical access in word comprehension tasks (Brysbaert et al., 2018 for review).
+There is, of course, a large body of work clearly demonstrating the influence of word frequency on the speed and accuracy of lexical access in word comprehension tasks (Brysbaert et al., 2018, for review).
 However, it is not known how influential prevalence would be in the same tasks.
-Important goals for further research would be to develop prevalence norms for other languages than Dutch and to explore and contrast the impact of prevalence and frequency in different linguistic tasks (see Brysbaert et al., 2019, for prevalence norms for 62,000 English words).
+Important goals for further research would be to develop prevalence norms for other languages than Dutch and to explore and contrast the impact of prevalence and frequency in different linguistic tasks (see Brysbaert et al., 2019, for prevalence norms for 62.000 English words).
 Frequency and prevalence norms provide complementary information, one telling us how well represented words are in a corpus, the other telling us how well they are represented in the minds of a panel of speakers of the language.
 High prevalence words are probably recognized by many because they appear often in written and spoken language.
-Low prevalence words (often technical, political terms), on the other hand, are more likely to be acquired through reading.
-Each way of garnering information, from corpora or via meta-linguistic judgements, has advantages and disadvantages, and consequently the usefulness of the information will depend on the investigator's research goals.
+Low acquired through reading.
+Each way of garnering information, from corpora or via metalinguistic judgements, has advantages and disadvantages, and consequently the usefulness of the information will depend on the investigator's research goals.